varigence/docs/bimlflex/getting-started/initial-setup-and-configuration.md

 The first time a new installation starts it requires the License Key.
 This key is provided as part of the engagement with Varigence.

-If the key is missing, please contact Varigence BimlFlex Support at [support@bimlflex.com](mailto:support@bimlflex.com).
+If a trial key is required, please contact Varigence BimlFlex Support at [support@bimlflex.com](mailto:support@bimlflex.com).

 ## Watch Recordings

-### 01. BimlFlex - Initial Configuration
+### BimlFlex - Initial Configuration

 In this session, we go through the initial configuration of the BimlFlex project.
 We will cover the initial deployment of BimlFlex and BimlCatalog databases, create our first metadata instance.